hrgarber/wagyu_mcp_hackathon/python_odds_api/README.md

 ## Testing

+The testing suite has been cleaned up and improved for better organization and reliability.
 Run the tests using pytest:

 ```bash
 # Install pytest if not already installed